-Depression, anxiety, mood disorders, thought disorders, addictions, and chronic mental illness can touch the lives of many people.
+Depression, anxiety, PTSD, mood disorders, thought disorders, addictions, and chronic mental illness can touch the lives of many people.
 These conditions can impact relationships, families, the workplace can challenge a person’s ability to navigate through life and to realize living life to its fullest.
 With over 20 years of work in clinical social work and behavioral health, including eight years working in addiction treatment, I help people to understand, accept, overcome, embrace, change perspective, and in some cases move beyond these life challenges.

 The lesbian, gay, bisexual, transgender, and queer/questioning community has struggled, fought, and evolved over the last several decades to establish a voice and presence in our world.
 And LGBTQ people all over the world must constantly continue to fight to maintain this presence.
 Yet many folks continue to feel marginalized and disenfranchised, as the community must continue to bear the brunt of discrimination, attack, and hate.
 With over 30 years of advocacy, activism, and support within the LGBTQ community, I am proud to serve as a catalyst for change, so that people might rise up toward feeling celebrated, honored, and empowered.
 I am culturally competent to work with the unique and sensitive needs of LGBTQ individuals.
 Areas include, relationships, self-esteem, health, and gender identity.